 Before we show you how you and your students can make flashcards on Brainscape, let’s tell you a little bit about why our platform is such a useful learning tool for educators.

-3.1 How Brainscape works to double knowledge retention
+3.1 How Brainscape doubles knowledge retention

 "Without much effort, my colleague introduced Brainscape during this Bio lesson, and before long the students were deeply engaged in learning." – Ryan de Roo, Life Sciences Teacher

-Brainscape leverages decades of cognitive science research in the design and delivery of its engaging flashcard learning platform.
+Brainscape leverages decades of cognitive science research in the design and delivery of its flashcard learning platform.
 We’ve already discussed how it uses spaced repetition to help students learn new information in half the time.
-Another two fundamental concepts we have integrated into our learning platform are active recall and metacognition.
+Another two fundamental concepts integrated into our learning platform are active recall and metacognition.

 The first, active recall, is the ability to remember a concept from scratch without assistance or prompting.
 We do this by showing students flashcards with only a question on them.
 They are then compelled to remember the answer without any hints or multiple choice questions guiding them towards an answer.
 This deepens the cognitive pathways to that information.

-The second, metacognition, is essentially the self-reflection one does upon one’s knowledge; in other words, "thinking about your thinking".
+The second, metacognition, is essentially the self-reflection one does upon one’s knowledge; in other words, thinking about your thinking.
 Metacognition is engaged when students self-assess their confidence in their answers to a flashcard, asking themselves not only “what is the answer?” but also: “how well did I know the answer?”.
 Using metacognition builds additional neural pathways connecting to the new information, which enhances learning and remembering.

 Together, spaced repetition, active recall, and metacognition deepen a student’s learning experience, double their knowledge retention and make learning more efficient.
 This is why they comprise the foundational principles of Brainscape’s flashcard learning platform.